eclab/edisyn/README.md

 4. Enter your password and hit RETURN.
 5. Quit the Terminal Program

-Next, you can set the option in System Preferences.
+Now you can set the option in System Preferences.

 1. Run System Preferences
 2. Go to Security & Privacy